RicardoPiza/RicardoPiza/README.md

 #My name is Ricardo

-#Working as IT intern in an accountability office, helping with systems and server manipulation.
+#Working as IT assistant in an accountability office, helping with systems analysis and development.

-#I’m currently learning Systems analysis and development , JAVA, HTML, CSS, PYTHON, SQL..
+#I’m currently studying Systems analysis and Development bachellor degreee, JAVA, HTML, CSS, PYTHON, SQL..

 #I’m looking to collaborate on everything I know.